npm/download-counts/README.md

 <code>vagrant ssh</code>

-### Importing data from Manta (npm, Inc. only)
+### Importing data from S3 (npm, Inc. only)

-New data is generated daily on npm's manta account.
-You can get it by running
+New data is generated daily and stored in S3.
+You can get it with the backfill script like so:

 <code>node scripts/backfill.js YYYY-MM-DD N</code>